 Evaluation comments by student participants are an essential component for project assessment.
 Any doubts concerning the value of this experience for aspiring, young professionals must consider the following:

 "This is a rare experience for an undergraduate student especially at a school with a small science division such as Wheaton College.
 Students have the opportunity to work closely with faculty and each other to do original research and get paid for it.
 This project will ultimately help improve the lives of hundreds, maybe thousands of people, by bringing a solution to the lack of sanitation and scarcity of water in poor areas of the globe.

 I became interested in WASTE because of the potential to impact people worldwide by responding to the dire need for improved sanitation in the Global South.
-I have also come to see the project as an amazing opportunity for undergraduate students to work closely with professors and peers on a interdisciplinary team.
+I have also come to see the project as an amazing opportunity for undergraduate students to work closely with professors and peers on an interdisciplinary team."

 – Kaitlyn Wallett

 "In having been given such responsibility, I feel that I have been given opportunity to learn and grow.
 The level of student responsibility has given us an incredible educational opportunity.
 The word “interdisciplinary” applies in every way to WASTE, with students and professors in departments such as Geology, Biology, Business/Economics, International Relations, and even the Engineering program.
 It demonstrates the synergy that comes with building bridges between different academic silos and I sincerely hope this continues in the future.
 I gather that this project is unlike any other due to its longevity, vision, student leadership, and interdisciplinary nature.
 As a result, I have found my involvement with WASTE to be one of my top highlights at Wheaton.
 Through scholarly research, I have developed a vision for a career in community development, delving into the financial aspects such as sustainability and stakeholdership."